biopython/biopython.github.io/wiki/BioSQL.md

 usernames and passwords associated with database.
 And finally the details will also vary depending on your operating system.

-This text is based in part on the [BioSQL scheme INSTALL instructions](http://code.open-bio.org/svnweb/index.cgi/biosql/view/biosql-schema/trunk/INSTALL), which also covers alternatives to MySQL.
+This text is based in part on the [BioSQL schema INSTALL instructions](http://code.open-bio.org/svnweb/index.cgi/biosql/view/biosql-schema/trunk/INSTALL), which also covers alternatives to MySQL.